 However, we demonstrated stochastic optimization problems in which these equivalences do not hold.
 There is no contradiction, since stochastic optimization problems that arise from supervised learning have a restricted structure, and in particular the examples we study are not among such problems.
-In fact, for a reasonable loss function, in order to make $f(\mathbf{w}; \mathbf{x}, y) = \ell(\text{pred}(\mathbf{w}, \mathbf{x}), y)$ convex for both positive and negative labels, we must essentially make the prediction function $\text{pred}(\mathbf{w}, \mathbf{x})$ both convex and concave in $\mathbf{w}$ , i.e. linear.
-And so the only stochastic (or online) convex optimization problems that correspond to supervised problems are generalized linear problems.
+In fact, for reasonable loss functions, in order to make $f(\mathbf{w}; \mathbf{x}, y) = \ell(\text{pred}(\mathbf{w}, \mathbf{x}), y)$ convex for both positive and negative labels, we must essentially make the prediction function pred(w, x) both convex and concave in w, i.e. linear.
+And so stochastic (or online) convex optimization problems that correspond to supervised problems are often generalized linear problems.

-To summarize, although there is no contradiction to the work of Vapnik [Vap95] or of Alon et al [ABCH97], we see that learning in the General Setting is more complex than we perhaps appriciate.
-Empirical minimization might be consistent without local uniform convergence, and more suprisingly, learning might be possile, but not by empirical minimization (Figure 2).
+To summarize, although there is no contradiction to the work of Vapnik [Vap95] or of Alon et al [ABCH97], we see that learning in the General Setting is more complex than we perhaps appreciate.
+Empirical minimization might be consistent without local uniform convergence, and more surprisingly, learning might be possible, but not by empirical minimization (Figure 2).